binhanle/eem202a-project/method_technical.md

 #### Media Capturing

 In order to capture what a user see and hear from a stream service, thereby encompassing all latency that could be introduced between the audio/video files, a recording device/software independent from the player of the streaming service must be introduced.
 For streaming services accessed on a computer or a laptop, the recording can be handled by a screen + audio recording software on the same device or by an external device such as a mobile phone or a video camera.
-We decided to work screen + audio recording software (e.g. Camtasia, OBS, ShareX, python codes for screen recording, etc.) as this approach gives us an easier time to maintain the deployed codes, libraries, and  packages.
+We decided to work screen + audio recording software (e.g. Camtasia, OBS, ShareX, Python codes for screen recording, etc.) as this approach gives us an easier time to maintain the deployed codes, libraries, and  packages.
 After comparing the performance of multiple screen + audio recording software, we selected FFmpeg due to its versatility across operating systems and the ability to have it controlled by some backend process.
-By incorporating FFmpeg into python via subprocess calls, including virtual audio and screen cpaturers, and adding codes that allows use to select the region of screen for recording, we provide a piece of python program that achieve good quality in screen + audio recording.
+By incorporating FFmpeg into Python via subprocess calls, including virtual audio and screen capturers, and adding codes that allows use to select the region of screen for recording, we provide a piece of Python program that achieve good quality in screen + audio recording.

 <p align="center">
 	<img src="https://binhanle.github.io/eem202a-project/Images/media_capture.png"/>